 Dominyka holds a BA from the University of Arts, London, in Public Relations and an MA in Social Development from the University of Sussex, Brighton, where she focused her research on gender equality and economic empowerment.
 She is passionate about human rights, equality and finding durable solutions for women and girl to achieve their full potential.

 Camille is passionate about human rights, gender issues and social justice.
 She holds a Master’s Degree in Gender Studies and Law from the School of Oriental and African Studies, where her research focused on gender issues and international law.
 She also has a Bachelor of Arts from Camberwell College of Arts and a keen interest in art and design.

 Brigitta graduated from Southern Methodist University with a Bachelors of Fine Arts and has worked in several creative fields, including the arts, fashion and beauty.
 Her work has been motivated by the desire to empower women and encourage them to be the best they can be.
 She is passionate about education, community and family, and hosts talks for young women.

 Youth Projects Manager

 Olive studied Ancient World Studies at UCL.
-During her time at university, she mentored teenagers and developed and delivered Project RAISE which was desired to encourage girls in East London.
+During her time at university, she mentored teenagers and developed and delivered Project RAISE, which was designed to encourage girls in East London.
 After graduating she worked in TV and new media at a variety of organisations.
 She brings a wealth of experience in front-line delivery and co-producing projects with young people.

-A digital and innovation executive with experience in both industry and consulting environments.
-Ami has a track record in helping organisations achieve customer and commercial outcomes through strategic reframing of business models, design of new propositions and impactful delivery of complex transformation initiatives.
+Ami is a digital and innovation executive with experience in both industry and consulting environments.
+She has a track record in helping organisations achieve customer and commercial outcomes through strategic reframing of business models, design of new propositions and impactful delivery of complex transformation initiatives.
 She has built up extensive global experience, having worked with colleagues and clients across Europe, the US, South America and Asia.